-TERMS AND CONDITIONS OF THIS AGREEMENT FOR FRAMELESS GLASS CURTAINS LTD Trading as FGC Bespoke Aluminium.
+TERMS AND CONDITIONS OF THIS AGREEMENT FOR FRAMELESS GLASS CURTAINS LTD.

 All terms of the contract between the Purchaser and the Company are contained in this document, and no variation shall be relied on unless confirmed by the Company in writing.
 All liability for any representations whether oral or in writing and all guarantees, with the exception of the company official written guarantees as described in clause 5, and all other conditions or warranties whether expressed or implied are hereby excluded insofar as such exclusion may be permitted by law.